nikklavzar/cmc-info/README.md

 See usage below.

 # API key
 You can register and get a free API key [here](https://pro.coinmarketcap.com/account).
 There are also paid options for more advanced and commercial use.
+Set your key in [cmc-api.js](./cmc-api.js).

 # requestCoin argument options:
   - *none*